VictorBarbosa/CognitionLearn-bkp-rust/cognition-brain/docs/Installation.md

   able to access the example environments and training configurations.
   Additionally, the [Getting Started Guide](Getting-Started.md) assumes that you have cloned the repository.
-- Install the `com.unity.ml-agents` Unity package
+- Install the `com.unity.cognition-learn` Unity package
 - Install the `mlagents-envs`
 - Install the `mlagents` Python package